checc1/qubo_4feature_sel/README.md

 which will lead to a bitstring $\mathbf{x}$ that is our solution.
 In this context, selected features are represented as $1$ in the solution, while the discarded features are labeled as $0$.

-### Motivation
-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?